Alaska vs Delaware

 Alaska has the higher median household income at $86,533, compared with $79,325 in Delaware.

-View detailed comparisonDelaware minimum wage is $2.00 higher
+View detailed comparisonDelaware has the higher minimum wage

 View detailed comparisonAlaska homes cost about 1.1x more